Social media plays an important role in communicating safely about suicide and its impacts.

 - Utilise each social media platform’s settings to ensure user-generated comments are approved by a page administrator before becoming visible to the public.

 - Include information on whether the organisation that you’re moderating the page for provides a clinical service, moderation hours, and links to relevant support services in the ‘about us’ page.

-- Before promoting a prevention campaign or link about suicide, consider if the topic could encourage people to disclose suicidal ideation.
+- Before promoting a prevention campaign or link about suicide, consider if the topic could encourage people to disclose suicidal thoughts.
 Consider whether your site or social media account will be moderated 24/7 and how quickly action can be taken if needed.

-- Arrange adequate training for staff who will be monitoring social media posts or website communications to prepare them for when/if people in distress (i.e. expressions of suicidal ideation, details of suicide, self-harm etc.) post responses or make contact via the page.
+- Arrange adequate training for staff who will be monitoring social media posts or website communications to prepare them for when/if people in distress (i.e. expressions of suicidal thoughts, details of suicide, self-harm etc.) post responses or make contact via the page.

 - If possible, invite health professionals to join and/or moderate forums after the report of a suicide to encourage people to seek help.

 - News organisations should aim to monitor their social media posts, and the responses to their posts, as closely as they would monitor any other form of their media.

 Assess whether a story on suicide is in the public interest, consult your organisational policies and/or seek advice from experts.
 When sharing information or reposting/re-sharing, be aware that this may be interpreted as an endorsement of the published content.

 When researching a story, apply caution when referring to information sourced from social media.
 Ensure the suicide has been confirmed by an official source (e.g. police/coroner) to avoid speculation and possible interference with ongoing investigations.
 If a decision is made to share the story on social media, consider posting that the incident is under police investigation and requesting that followers do not post any speculation about the incident.

 Also, remember to always acquire appropriate permission from involved parties (e.g. next of kin) before posting anything in a public capacity.